 “You, too, love,” she said as she started up the incline.
 She looked back and smiled fondly at his dangling legs.
 The rest of him was lying on the blanket they’d used as a table cloth.
 Turning in a circle, Katelyn took in the pines, burning blue sky and hawks above and the mosses, dead pine needles, and tiny white wildflowers at her feet.
 She stepped carefully as dry needles can be treacherously slick.

-When she got to the steps, she stopped, took in a deep breath and let it out slowly to clear the way for the new experience.
+When she got to the steps, she stopped, took a deep breath and let it out slowly to clear the way for the new experience.
 She’d read somewhere this is what you’re supposed to do, and do three times, as she remembered.
 So, she breathed deeply again and then once more before beginning her descent into the old wine cellar.
 The steps were carved out of the rock.
-They were well proportioned and flat, but there was no handrail; however, the right side butted against the rock face.
+They were well proportioned and flat, but there was no handrail; however, the right side butted against the rock.
 She kept her hand on it for balance.
 As she descended, she thought of Darren and his way of keeping watch and smiled again at the vision of his legs.
 She was pretty sure he had fallen asleep by now.
-He was in a shady spot, but the air was warm and gentle, enough to soothe anyone—man, beast or bird—into a restful nap.
+He was in a shady spot, but the air was warm and gentle, enough to soothe anyone—man, beast or bird—into a nap.
 The vision of him relaxed and dreaming gave her the courage to descend farther.
 She wasn’t sure why she was anxious.
 Maybe it was his comment about bears.
 She knew there were no bears, but there might be spiders.
 Her shoulders gave an involuntary shiver.
 No, she had to be honest.
 It was what she’d read about the cellar that had both prompted her to come and made her a bit anxious.

 Just as her anxiety receded, the steps came to an abrupt end.
 She lurched and caught herself as the foot that expected to descend stayed on flat ground.
 She gave Darren a call, but it went to voice mail.
 At least she knew their phones worked.
 A tunnel, obviously natural, led ahead and a bit to the left.
 To the right was empty space.
 She wondered what used to be kept here.
 The room seemed to be an antechamber for something else.
 Maybe servants used the area to gather what was to be taken to the main house, or the lord of the manor hosted tastings here or whatever people used to do at parties.
 She hated the thought of ladies in long dresses trying to navigate those steps.
-But of course that was silly.
+But, of course, that was silly.
 When this was built, only the men would have been allowed to participate.
 She looked around at the bare rock walls and bare floor.
-A lot of tapestries, benches, rugs, and sconces would have had to have been lugged down here to make it hospitable.
+A lot of tapestries, benches, rugs, and sconces would have had to have been dragged down here to make it hospitable.
 Even then, she couldn’t imagine it as festive.
 No, this was never a party room.
 It was here to lead to something else through that tunnel.
 So, the tunnel it is, she thought.